lab-cosmo/wigner_kernels/README.md

 The inputs 2 and 3 refer to the location of the chunk within the Wigner kernel matrix.
 In this case, the output will be a dumped PyTorch tensor corresponding to all elements of the Wigner kernel matrix in rows 20000 to 30000 and columns 30000 to 40000.

-Once all chunks in the upper triangular part of the matrix have been calculated (the kernel is symmetric), the fit can be executed with `grid.py`.
+Once all chunks in the upper triangular part of the matrix have been calculated (the kernel is symmetric), the fit can be carried out with `grid.py`.
 This script executes a grid search over the kernel mixing hyperparameters and it returns the test set error.

 `grid.py` is the only script that is supposed to run on CPU (preferrably with large memory), and it can be invoked as